dougsweetser/Q/docs/Gravity/Measurement_101/quaternion_gravity.md

 ## Page-cast

-A brief explantion of this page.
+A brief explanation of this page.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/9Z13zO-IsQ8" frameborder="0" allowfullscreen></iframe>

 ## For nerds

-Special relativity could have been called "special invariance" because it is the invariant interval that all inertial observers argee upon.
-Inviarnce principles are deep insights into how Nature works.
+Special relativity could have been called "special invariance" because it is the invariant interval that all inertial observers agree upon.
+Invariance principles are deep insights into how Nature works.
 They are truths that do not change.